Salmon Quiche | Easy Guest Invitation Recipe

 First, when sautéing spinach, it's crucial to cook the stems first until tender, then add the leaves and sauté them only briefly to prevent them from becoming soggy.

-Overcooking can release too much water, making the quiche watery.
+Overcooking spinach can release too much water, making the quiche wet.

-Second, when preparing the egg custard, adjust the consistency with milk; if it's too thin, the quiche won't set firmly, and if it's too thick, it might turn dry.
+If it's too thin, the quiche won't set properly; if it's too thick, it can be dry.

 👨🍳 Directions

-Cut off the spinach stems and halve the leaves.
+Cut off the tough stems from the spinach, and cut the leaves in half.

-Sauté the spinach stems first, seasoning with salt and pepper.
+Sauté the spinach stems first, then season with salt and pepper.

-Once the stems are somewhat cooked, add the leaves and sauté them.
+Once the stems are somewhat cooked, add the leaves.

-In a mixing bowl, combine 5 large eggs and 1 large egg yolk.
+In a mixing bowl, combine 5 eggs and 1 egg yolk.

-Add salt, pepper, nutmeg, and 3 tbsp of sour cream, then mix.
+Add a pinch of salt, pepper, nutmeg, and 3 tbsp of sour cream, then mix well.

-Line the pie dish with the pie crust, fitting it snugly.
+Line the pie dish with the pie crust, pressing it to fit the shape.

-Spread the sautéed spinach over the pie crust.
+Spread the sautéed spinach evenly over the pie crust.

-Top with 400g of cubed fresh salmon and the asparagus.
+Arrange the 400g of cubed raw salmon and asparagus over the spinach.

-Pour the prepared egg custard over the ingredients.
+Pour the prepared egg mixture over the fillings.

 📦 Storage & Reuse

-The finished salmon quiche can be stored in an airtight container in the refrigerator for 2-3 days.
+Store the finished salmon quiche in an airtight container in the refrigerator for 2-3 days to keep it fresh.

-To reheat, microwave for 1-2 minutes or bake in a preheated oven at 160°C (325°F) for about 10 minutes to enjoy it as warm and delicious as freshly baked.
+To reheat, microwave for 1-2 minutes or bake in a preheated oven at 160°C (325°F) for about 10 minutes until warm and delicious, just like freshly made.

-Leftover quiche can be wrapped individually and frozen for up to 1 month; reheat in the oven after thawing.
+Leftover quiche can be wrapped individually in plastic wrap and frozen for up to 1 month; reheat in the oven after thawing.

-Any leftover spinach or asparagus can be used in other stir-fries or salads.
+Any leftover spinach or asparagus can be used in other stir-fries or added to salads.

 🥢 Who This Is For

-Salmon Quiche is perfectly suited as a weekend brunch item or a main dish when hosting guests.
+Salmon Quiche is perfectly suited as a weekend brunch item or a main dish for guests.

-Pair it with a fresh green salad or a light soup for a more abundant meal.
+Pair it with a refreshing green salad or a light soup for a more abundant meal.

-It also goes well with wine and makes a great nutritious snack for children.
+It also pairs wonderfully with wine and makes an excellent nutritious snack for children.

 Enjoy a leisurely time with a warm cup of tea or coffee.